-- 21. VDOT FY 2008 FY 2013 Secondary Construction Program.
+- 14. VDOT FY 2010 FY 2014 Secondary Construction Program.
 (Countywide) \$6,045,000 for pedestrian projects in the VDOT Secondary Construction Program, which will include construction of pedestrian improvement projects at over 40 priority intersections throughout the County, including all locations with the highest numbers of pedestrian crashes.
-These projects will add crosswalks, pedestrian signals, accessibility ramps, lighting, median refuges and sidewalks - 22.
+These projects will add crosswalks, pedestrian signals, accessibility ramps, lighting, median refuges and sidewalks - 15.
 Route 50 Pedestrian Improvements (Mason District): \$775,000 to improve pedestrian access to activity centers along Route 50 from Jaguar Trail to the Arlington County line.
-This project is supported by CMAQ funds. - 23.
-Route 50 Pedestrian Bridge (Mason District): \$5,883,000 to install a pedestrian bridge east of Route 7 at Seven Corners Shopping Center.
-This project is supported by State funds. - 24.
+This project is supported by CMAQ funds. - 16.
+Route 50 Pedestrian Bridge (Mason District): \$6,102,000 to install a pedestrian bridge east of Route 7 at Seven Corners Shopping Center.
+This project is supported by State funds. - 17.
 State Supported Countywide Trails (Countywide): \$2,000,000 for design and construction of four pedestrian facilities: Columbia Pike Trail, Phase II; Soapstone Drive Pedestrian Project; Sunset Hills Road Pedestrian Connection; and pedestrian and transit access improvements in Tysons Corner.
-This project is supported by CMAQ funds. - 25.
+This project is supported by CMAQ funds. - 18.
 Safety Improvements and Emergency Maintenance of Existing Trails (Countywide): This is an on-going project which provides for upgrading and emergency maintenance of existing trails.
 These upgrades to public standards address safety and hazardous conditions, deterioration of trail surfaces and the replacement and repair of guardrails, handrails and pedestrian bridges.
-Several older trails do not meet current standards, and projects have been designed to alleviate safety problems, including incorrect grades, steep slopes or obstructions (i.e., power poles/trees that are located too close to the trail).
-Beginning in FY 2009, this program may be partially funded in Fund 124, County and Regional Transportation Projects and supported by the Commercial Real Estate Tax. - 26.
-VDOT Sidewalk Repairs/Replacement (Countywide): This program supports Virginia Department of Transportation (VDOT) participation projects for sidewalk repair and replacement.
-VDOT will conduct repair and replacement of County maintained sidewalks, where practical, and is reimbursed by the County, subject to an agreement approved by the Board of Supervisors.
-This program allows the County to minimize construction costs by permitting VDOT to conduct repair and replacement of multiple sidewalks within one construction contract.
-The County is then responsible for reimbursing VDOT at the completion of the project. - 27.
-On-Road Bike Lane Initiative (Countywide): \$500,000 to construct on-road bike lanes in the County.
+Several older trails do not meet current standards, and projects have been designed to alleviate safety problems, including incorrect grades, steep slopes or obstructions (i.e., power poles/trees that are located too close to the trail). - On-Road Bike Lane Initiative (Countywide): \$500,000 to construct on-road bike lanes in the County.
 CMAQ funds will be used for this project.
-Phase I will involve bike lanes in the Gallows Road Corridor from Tysons to the W & OD Trail.

-- 28. Safety Enhancements for Bus Shelters/Stops (Countywide): This is a continuing project to address on-going safety enhancements and improvements for countywide bus shelters and bus stops.
+Phase I will involve bike lanes in the Gallows Road Corridor from Tysons to the W & OD Trail. - 20.
+Safety Enhancements for Bus Shelters/Stops (Countywide): This is a continuing project to address on-going safety enhancements and improvements for countywide bus shelters and bus stops.
 A recent condition assessment provided a status report on the 3,941 stops in the County.
 The study found that the condition of the County's bus stops varied greatly throughout the region.
 Of the total, 190 stops were categorized as difficult to access and use.
 Another 465 stops are missing essential elements for accessibility and were located on busy roadways.
 Only 154 of the bus stops met all federal Americans with Disabilities Act (ADA) requirements.
-The study also identified an improvement program for the bus stops in most need of repair, resulting in a listing of 344 bus stops requiring improvements in the near-term.
-Beginning in FY 2009, this program may be partially funded in Fund 124, County and Regional Transportation Projects and supported by the Commercial Real Estate Tax. - 29.
+The study also identified an improvement program for the bus stops in most need of repair, resulting in a listing of 344 bus stops requiring improvements in the near-term. - 21.
 Burke VRE Pedestrian Improvements (Braddock District): \$1,339,000 to fund pedestrian trails and intersection improvements near the Burke Virginia Railway Express (VRE) Station.
 These improvements include a series of trail connections and stream crossings between the VRE Station and the Burke Centre communities.
 The trails and intersection improvements identified will provide better pedestrian access to the station, making it easier for VRE riders to walk or bike to the station instead of driving their cars and parking at the site.
 In addition, an amount of \$300,000 is included for a feasibility study to examine the possibility of enhancing pedestrian access to the Burke Centre VRE Garage with a pedestrian bridge from the north side of the Norfolk Southern railroad.